 What is the purpose of gaping spark plugs?

 - First and most important, no matter what plugs you get you need to check the gap.
-Even if “pre-gapped” during shipping and handling spark plugs can get our of line and the gap needs to be measured and adjusted.
+Even if “pre-gapped” during shipping and handling spark plugs can get out of line and the gap needs to be measured and adjusted.
 There are many types of spark plug gaping tools out there such as the old coin ones which are not very accurate to using feeler gauges which I prefer much more.
 Using these tools you place them between the prong (ground electrode) and tip (center electrode) and reduce the gap to specification.
 The gap you should be using depends on your setup.
 Stock plugs should be .028 and you should consult your tuner if you are not stock.
-My tuner suggests for the RS7 plugs and my setup to be at .024.
 If the gap on a spark plug to far away will cause longer time to achieve spark or no spark at all.
 Gaping them closer means a quicker spark but if too close wont be enough spark.
 Not gaping correctly for your setup can cause untimely combustion or no combustion when its not desired which can be catastrophic.
 So make sure to follow your tuners advice and gap it correctly.

 - This is really not something you have to worry about too much.
 You should be using the OEM plugs for stock setups and what ever your tuner suggests if you are tuned.
 But there are differences between each type that have benefits and downsides and is good to know if your tuner gives you options for plugs.
 NGK explains it well here the differences between each type of plug metal.
 As you will read some last longer or have better spark properties and the prices vary wildly between them.